stolostron/rhacm-docs/manage_applications/managing_subscriptions.md

        5. Edit the YAML.
        6. When you are finished, click **Save** to update the subscription.

-     You can also use the {{site.data.keyword.gui}} search to find and edit a subscription:
+     You can also use the console search to find and edit a subscription:

        1. Click the **Search** icon in the Header.
        2. Within the search box, filter by `kind:subscription` to view all subscriptions.